-Once you have purchased your fleece, the first thing you need to do is wash and dry it at least 3 times with a mild detergent.
-Do not use fabric softener, as this will prevent the fleece from being able to wick at all.
+Once you have purchased your fleece, the first thing you need to do is wash and dry it at least three times with a mild detergent.
+Do not use fabric softener, as this will prevent the fleece from being able to wick moisture at all.

-Now that you have washed and dried your fleece 3 times you are ready to begin layering.
+Now that you have washed and dried your fleece three times, you are ready to begin layering.
 As I have mentioned before, liquid will pass straight through the fabric leaving the fleece dry to the touch, but this doesn't mean the liquid disappears out of nowhere.
 You need to have something underneath the fleece to catch the liquid.

 There are a lot of options for layers below the fleece.
 Many people use old towels, puppy training pads, mattress pads, or newspaper.
 I personally feel that using towels is the best choice.
 Old towels are free, and can be washed and reused as often as the fleece itself.
 Newspaper can tend to absorb the liquid too quickly and actually stick to the fleece, which will produce odor faster and leave you with a bigger mess.
 Puppy pads work great for absorption, but can get pricey.
 I have never used mattress pads personally, but I hear good things about them.

 When you layer your materials in the bottom of your cage, use one layer of fleece, and at least 2 layers of towels, puppy pads, etc. Using two layers of fleece would not be a good idea, because you want the liquid to pass through the fleece quickly and effectively, which can prove hard if it has to pass through more than one layer.
 Start from the bottom laying your lower layers first, and then finally, your fleece on top.

 The Liquid Waste Is Taken Care of, but What About the Solids?